 We worked hard all morning knowing that this afternoon we were going to engage in the world sport of soccer.
 We played a great match.
 We mixed players from both schools because we had a significant cross section of students.
 Some who have played soccer, and some who were less than enthusiastic about their athletic capabilities.
 We made it clear that we were truly out to have some fun, and that was exactly what we did.

-have written as a combined group.
+This evening we are putting the final touches on a short skit that we have written as a combined group.
 We will be performing in church tomorrow morning.
 We will attend Kilelshewa Community Church in Nairobi.
 After lunch we will be visiting an orphange that has a great ministry to Aids orphans and their families.

 Friday, January 2, 2009